Newbilius/CloudCopyPaster/ReadMe.md

-Copy you date from windows clipboard to Android clipboard in two clicks!
+Copy your data from windows clipboard to Android clipboard in two clicks!